Code-Institute-Submissions/rachaelloh-Milestone-Project-1/README.md

 ## Technologies Used
 * [HTML5](https://developer.mozilla.org/en-US/docs/Web/Guide/HTML/HTML5) - This was used to structure the layout of the website and build the pages.
 * [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS) - This was used to beautify the website and to apply styles on the html.
-* [Javascript/JQuery](https://jquery.com) - This is used in conjunction with bootstrap to allow you to place things on your page that would normally require javascript knowledge.
 * [Bootstrap](https://getbootstrap.com) - Bootstrap is used to ease the structuring and styles of some parts of the website.
 * [Google Fonts](https://fonts.google.com/) - GoogleFonts are used to style the texts.
 * [Font Awesome](https://fontawesome.com/) - Icons are taken from font awesome for my navbar, etc.